 To regulate the speed of the optional convection blower, adjust the variable speed control from low to high by turning the knob located on the blower.
 The blower speed should be matched to the air control lever setting.
-When the air setting is low, the blower should always be at the minimum setting (corresponding to a blower speed of 750 RPM) At high settings, above the first notch on the air control, the blower may be set to your desired control level.
+When the air setting is low, the blower should always be at the minimum setting.
+At high settings, above the first notch on the air control, the blower may be set to your desired control level.
 Be sure the blower cord does not run under, over, or in front of the stove.